Ione and Franz - parents of Ina and Alastair

 Once married to Ione, he began another chapter of his life at Church Farm in Norfolk where he developed his horticultural skills.
 On November 29 1923, he became a father again with the birth of Alastair Lowndes Race.
 The Lowndes part of his name via Ramsdell Hall branch, and the Race part from Franz’s mother’s maiden name.
 His first name coming from Franz’s father’s Scottish roots.

 Ina Elizabeth Race came along on the 24th of April 1926 with again, ancestral roots evident in her name.
 Ina had a twin who died shortly after birth.
-These seven years in Norfolk saw Franz as a goalkeeper with Bury (St Edmunds) Town FC and enjoying musical pursuits too.
+These seven years in Norfolk saw Franz as a goalkeeper with Bury St Edmunds FC and enjoying musical pursuits too.
 He also regularly travelled up to Huddersfield, where his brother Sherwood lived, to watch Huddersfield Town play.
-And how they played, winning the League title in 1924, 25 and 26.Grandpa often spoke to me of those matches and particularly of the star player, Alex Jackson, The Gay Cavalier.
-Alex went on to become one of the Wembley Wizards of 1928, when his team, Scotland beat England 5-1.
+And how they played, winning the League title in 1924, 25 and 26.Grandpa often spoke to me of Huddersfield, and particularly of the star player, Alex Jackson, The Gay Cavalier.
+Alex became one of the Wembley Wizards of 1928, when his team, Scotland beat England 5-1.

 Ina, Alastair and Constance, thereafter, grew up in Horbury, and Franz went on to play a major part in Horbury society.
 He had his own music band, was chairman of the Wakefield Tulip Society, and he bred lemon spaniels.
 I fondly remember the smallholding at Northfield House during my summer vacations there.
 Particularly, the raspberries, which were Franz’s pride and joy.
 Most of all, he loved his cricket, and every year he would go to the Scarborough Festival to watch Yorkshire play.